MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 <a name="overview"></a>
 ##Overview

 Management of Hadoop Cluster with security based on Kerberos and with High Availability.
 Puppet 3.x is required.
-Supported and tested are Fedora (native Hadoop) and Debian (Cloudera distribution).
+Supported and tested are Fedora (native Hadoop), Debian (Cloudera distribution), and CentOS (Cloudera distribution).

 <a name="module-description"></a>
 ##Module Description